Zachariah-Weir/OS_Comparison/README.md

 - IPC( A, B )			# message from A to B
 - user_application_2()	# if alternate how is used

 ### 2) System Call Performance

 #### What to Measure

 - The time it takes for an app to complete an operation that needs the kernel (via system call).
 - How much overhead is added for system calls in microKernels.
+- System Call overhead will consist of additional IPC required for Microkernel.
+In Monolithic, no IPC, just internal function calls.

 #### Takeaway